s1rusOne/s1rusOne/README.md

 <div align="center">
 </div>

-- I'm Roman, a full-time full-stack freelance developer 👨‍💻 working remotely since 2018 🚀
+### Hi, I'm Roman, a web-developer 👨‍💻
+Working remotely since 2018 🚀

+I am a ambitious Fullstack Developer with three years of experience as a freelancer.
+My creative approach to design, ability to quickly learn new programming languages, and a high level of responsibility make me an effective professional in web development.
+I successfully collaborate in a team, strive for excellence, and am always ready for new challenges.

 <br/>